dougeby/IntuneDocs/intune/common-scenarios.md

 ## Issue limited-use shared tablets to your employees
 Employees are increasingly making use of mobile technologies.
 For example, shared tablets are now commonly used by retail store employees.
 Whether they're used to process a sale or instantly check inventory, tablets help create great customer interactions.

 Simplicity of the user experience is critical in this case.
-For this reason, tablets are usually handed to employees in a limited-use mode, such that a single line-of-business app is the only thing that the employee can interact with.
+For this reason, tablets are usually provided to employees in a limited-use mode, such that a single line-of-business app is the only thing that the employee can interact with.
 Intune enables you to bulk provision, secure, and centrally manage these shared [iOS and Android](device-profiles.md) devices that can be configured to run in this limited-use mode.

 <!-- Learn more about how to plan and deploy Intune to support shared tablets. -->